kubestash/docs/docs/guides/volume-populator/pvc/index.md

 **Verify Restored Data :**

-We are going to create a new pod with mounting our previously created PVC `populate-pv` to verify whether the volume population with the backed up data has been restored successfully.
+We are going to create a new `Pod` with mounting our previously created PVC `populate-pv` to verify whether the volume population has been restored successfully or not.

-Below, the YAML for the Pod we are going to create.
+Below, the YAML of the `Pod` that we are going to create,

 ```yaml
 apiVersion: v1